Licphel/Loh/README.md

 # Loh
 A very simple script language, needs only less than 2000 lines of code to build.
+Can work as game scripts.
 ## Requirements
 - Kinetic.App
 - Kinetic.IO
+Find the libs above in my repo 'Kinetic'.
+## Speed (on default stack-based vm)
+- Calculating fibonacci 30~60 times slower than C#.
+- Run 1,000,000 times of loop 50~70 times slower than C#.
+- Quite fast function call and table/array operation.
 ## Loh Grammar
 - Variables & Control flows
 ```